bunnielovekins/mongoTest/README.md

 '/sensors/{id}'
 Similar to above, but with only one parameter, val, with the other one being in the URL

+'/sensors/del'
+One parameter, id, deletes that entry

 UDP
+---

 Port 4001 to send to server
 Port 4002 to receive from server